We did it – why we have a $10,000 emergency fund

 A few years ago on this site, I wrote about stashing away a modest emergency fund.
 Here are my reasons for doing so which remain valid today:

 - It provides us with financial flexibility.
-When something goes wrong with my 12 year-old 16-year-old Mazda, it’s usually something big.
+When something goes wrong with my car, my used car, it’s usually something big.
 Gone are the days of simple oil changes every 8,000 km.
 A healthy cash emergency fund allows us to combat any car failure and/or weather a different expense around the house.

 - It keeps us out of debt.
 While it’s true an emergency fund will eventually run out if you spend it all, the same can be said about a line of credit (LOC); these things aren’t a bottomless pit.
 Contrary to how some people treat their LOC – it’s not your money – the line needs to be paid back.
 An open line of credit is a liability.
 In a small emergency situation, the last thing my wife and I want to do is to add-on more debt.
 I’d rather focus on the emergency.
 Besides we have enough debt to worry about with our mortgage for the next five years.